premAI-io/state-of-open-source-ai/model-formats.md

 Currently [Speculative Decoding for sampling tokens](https://twitter.com/karpathy/status/1697318534555336961) is [being implemented](https://github.com/ggerganov/llama.cpp/pull/2926) for Code Llama inference as a POC, which as an example promises full [F16 precision 34B Code Llama at >20 tokens/sec on M2 Ultra.](https://twitter.com/ggerganov/status/1697262700165013689).

 ### Limitations
 - Models are mostly quantised versions of actual models, taking slight hit from quality side if not much.
-Similar cases [reported](https://news.ycombinator.com/item?id=36222819) which is totally expected from a quantized model.
+Similar cases [reported](https://news.ycombinator.com/item?id=36222819) which is totally expected from a quantized model, some numbers can be found on [this reddit thread](https://www.reddit.com/r/LocalLLaMA/comments/13l0j7m/a_comparative_look_at_ggml_quantization_and/).

+- GGML is mostly focused on Large Language Models, but surely looking to [expand](https://github.com/ggerganov/ggml/discussions/303).

 ### License
 The library and related projects are freely available under the [MIT license](https://github.com/ggerganov/ggml/blob/master/LICENSE).